AgenaTrader/AgenaScript-documentation/sources/keywords.md

 When using the method with an index \[**int** barsAgo\] the color for the referenced bar will be changed or returned.

 **Caution: Only the color of a bar whose color has been explicitly changed beforehand will be returned.
-In all other cases, the “Color.Empty” value will be returned.**
+In all other cases, the "Color.Empty" value will be returned.**

 ### Example